When you own a home, you need insurance for it. Simple as that.

 Although your landlord owns everything outside of your condo, anything inside your condo unit is your personal property.
-Therefore, if you do not take out HO-6 insurance, it would be completely uninsured and liable to loss and damage if something bad were to happen.
+Therefore, if you do not take out HO-6 insurance, it would be completely uninsured and liable to damage if something bad were to happen.

 What does HO-6 insurance cover?

 Your HO-6 insurance covers interior damage to your unit.

 Things like water damage, mold, and burglary can usually be included in the policy.
 The HO-6 policy also covers any improvements, additions, and alterations that you have made to your personal property.

 This would be items like repainted walls, new light fixtures, or appliances.
 This is an excellent feature because it means you can upgrade your home without worrying that your investment will be lost to a disaster.